 mood swings, brain fog and emotional issues

-While anecdotal, a lot of women have spoken to me about a pleasant reduction of negative emotional changes, including brain fog and mood swings.
+While anecdotal, a lot of women have spoken to me about a reduction of negative emotional changes.
+This includes brain fog and mood swings.
 As of yet there are no studies though supporting carb restriction for these issues.

 How many carbs?

-Generally speaking, restricting intake to less than 50 grams of net carbs daily will help suppress appetite, reduce insulin levels and increase insulin sensitivity, which can make weight loss or maintenance easier.
+Generally speaking, restricting intake to less than 50 grams of net carbs daily will help suppress appetite, reduce insulin levels and increase insulin sensitivity.
+All of which can make weight loss or maintenance easier.

 If your goal is to be in nutritional ketosis in order to help with hot flashes, improve your mood or boost your memory and concentration, you may need to stick to about 20-30 grams of net carbs per day.

 Flaxseed can help relieve certain menopausal symptoms, especially hot flashes.
 Only use it in moderation though.

 Green tea is rich in catechins, which are very potent antioxidants.
 It is also the best source of a specific catechin known as epigallocatechin gallate (EGCG), which may be beneficial for cardiovascular and metabolic health.
 In addition, green tea may help in lowering insulin levels.

 Research shows fatty fish can reduce inflammation, lower your triglycerides, improve artery function and protect brain health.
 These effects are due to the high content of EPA and DHA, the long-chain omega-3 fatty acids found in salmon, sardines, mackerel and herring.

 Although anecdotal many women report using apple cider vinegar daily helps with several menopausal symptoms including hot flashes, sweating, gut health and digestion.